survivejs/webpack-book/manuscript/loading/03_fonts.md

 ## Conclusion

 Loading fonts is similar to loading other assets.
-Here we have additional concerns to consider.
-We need to consider the browsers we want to support and choose the loading strategy based on that.
+You have to consider the browsers you want to support and choose the loading strategy based on that.

 To recap: